 People are at the centre of our daily work.
-We use modern technologies and technical aids in such a way that we achieve the optimum for our patients.
-But even the most modern rescue helicopters and aids are of no use without highly trained staff in the background.
+We use modern technologies and technical aids to provide our patients with the best possible care.
+But even state-of-the-art rescue helicopters and equipment are of little use without highly trained staff in the background.
 Cutting-edge technology can only bring added value to people in need if it is operated by specialists.

 Rega’s IR/EOS multi-sensor search system is a high-tech device for searching for missing or injured persons that can be mounted on the Rega helicopter before a search flight.
-The system, which is operated by a specially trained operator, consists of a highly sensitive thermal imaging camera, optical sensors, a computer console in the cabin and a coupled searchlight.
+The system, which is operated by a specially trained operator, comprises a highly sensitive infrared camera, optical sensors, a computer console in the cabin and a connected searchlight.

-The newly developed Rega drone combines the latest technology with Rega’s decades of experience in searching for missing, injured or ill persons.
-Rega was able to contribute its decades of experience from countless search operations to the development of the drone system.
-Even if the drone itself is unmanned and flies automatically, a well-trained drone crew, consisting of an operator and a pilot, is required to coordinate the search with the various forces and use the drone sensibly.
+The Rega drone combines cutting-edge technology with Rega’s decades of experience in conducting search missions for missing, injured or ill persons.
+Even if the drone itself is unmanned and can fly autonomously, it still needs a well-trained drone crew, comprising an operator and a pilot, to coordinate the search with the various rescue teams and to deploy the drone efficiently.